itskazemk/chm-transport/README.md

 ## TODOs

+- [ ] add useActionState instead of useFormState and useFormStatus
-- [ ] when submitting new record in forms, success notif is not working
+- [ ] add loading.tsx
 - [ ] select options with search feature
 - [ ] improve license plate input UI
 - [ ] change tab title in different urls
 - [ ] improve navbar's links to be highlighted when opening url
+- [ ] when submitting new record in forms, success notif is not working

 # Environment variables declared in this file are automatically made available to Prisma.